rtnreddy14/Fetch-Receipt-Processor/README.md

 Coding Challenge Fetch Backend Developer

 ## Overview
-The Receipt Processor Web Service is designed to process receipts, calculate points based on purchase details, and allow retrieval of receipt data via a RESTful API.
+The Receipt Processor Web Service is designed to process receipts, calculate points based on purchase details, and allow retrieval of receipt data via a RESTful API

 # Run the application
 go run main.go